The Root of All Evil (1947 film): Production

-J.S.
-Fletcher's novel was originally published in 1921.

 It was the first English movie for Australian actor John McCallum.
 He tested for a small part but was given the second male lead instead.
-Hazel Court, Diana Drecker and Patricia Hicks also made early appearances.

 The film was initiated by Maurice Ostrer who put McCallum under personal contract.
 During filming, Ostrer left Gainsborough.

 Filming started in February 1946.
 The film was one of a number of expensive dramas financed by J. Arthur Rank with budgets over $1 million.
-Others included Hungry Hill, Daybreak, Odd Man Out, and Green for Danger.

 Reception

+Box office

+The film earned producer's receipts in the UK of £71,300 and overseas of £19,400.

+Critical

+The Monthly Film Bulletin wrote: "Better characterisation and motivation might have made this plot just palatable, but nothing could overcome the heavy-handed narrative style evident in the scripting, direction and cutting.
+The production department produces a spectacular oil-refinery fire, but, again, inept handling robs it of most of its dramatic value.
+Phyllis Calvert puts a great deal into a weak part and she is competently supported by an experienced cast, including a newcomer, Joe McCallum, who promises to be an interesting addition to England's male leads."

+Variety wrote: "Pedestrian in production, it savors of those dramas of the twenties when feminine emancipation was quite a topic.
+Film never actually leaves the covers of the novel, and with suitable sub-titling and appropriate music it could have passed for a period piece. ...
+Michael Rennie, as the engineer, shows star potentialities.
+Given the right grooming and the proper parts – he is now under contract to Maurice Ostrer – he should become marquee value.
+Rest of the cast is adequate, but with all their talents and all the goodwill in the world, they couldn't breathe life into the yarn."

 The Irish Times called it "a slightly turgid film of the kind of book one reads only during a long convalescence."